AlexVanDyne/HelloWorld/README.md

 This is my first repository.

 I'll be working on a few things:
-- An Eth NFT site
+- An ETH NFT site
-- A Solans NFT site
+- A Solana NFT site